paloorkar1689/PortugeseBankMarketing/README.md

         further steps you can take to increase the success rate of customer acquisition and optimize the campaign to save on valuable resources and money.

     6.2 Strategies to implement
-        1. Targeted Marketing Campaigns: Identify a demographic that is likely subscribe and tailor marketing strategies around to increase conversion rates.
+        1. Targeted Marketing Campaigns: Identify a demographic that is likely to subscribe and tailor marketing strategies around to increase conversion rates.
         2. Invest in further data accumulation: Understand that since the conversion rate is only 11%, further data accumulation is needed.
 Apart from the features that we currently have try to get customers' life events, risk appetite, and even their financial habits.
         3. Customer Service: Build trust with customers by providing transparent information about the term deposit product, understanding their concerns,